-\\init\\(data, label=None, reference=None, weight=None, group=None, init\score=None, silent=False, feature\name='auto', categorical\feature='auto', params=None, free\raw\data=True) Initialize Dataset.
+\\init\\(data, label=None, reference=None, weight=None, group=None, init\score=None, silent='warn', feature\name='auto', categorical\feature='auto', params=None, free\raw\data=True) Initialize Dataset.

-- data (string, numpy array, pandas DataFrame, H2O DataTable's Frame, scipy.sparse or list of numpy arrays) Data source of Dataset.
-If string, it represents the path to txt file. - label (list, numpy 1-D array, pandas Series / one-column DataFrame or None, optional (default=None)) Label of the data. - reference (Dataset or None, optional (default=None)) If this is Dataset for validation, training data should be used as reference. - weight (list, numpy 1-D array, pandas Series or None, optional (default=None)) Weight for each instance. - group (list, numpy 1-D array, pandas Series or None, optional (default=None)) Group/query data.
+- data (str, pathlib.Path, numpy array, pandas DataFrame, H20 DataTable's Frame, scipy.sparse, Sequence, list of Sequence or list of numpy array) Data source of Dataset.
+If str or pathlib.Path, it represents the path to a text file (CSV, TSV, or LibSVM) or a LightGBM Dataset binary file. - label(list, numpy 1-D array, pandas Series / one-column DataFrame or None, optional (default=None)) Label of the data. - reference (Dataset or None, optional (default=None)) If this is Dataset for validation, training data should be used as reference. - weight (list, numpy 1-D array, pandas Series or None, optional (default=None)) Weight for each instance. - group (list, numpy 1-D array, pandas Series or None, optional (default=None)) Group/query data.
 Only used in the learning-to-rank task. sum(group) = n\samples.
 For example, if you have a 100-document dataset with group = [10, 20, 40, 10, 10, 10], that means that you have 6 groups, where the first 10 records are in the first group, records 11-30 are in the second group, records 31-70 are in the third group, etc.

-- init\score (list, numpy 1-D array, pandas Series or None, optional (default=None)) Init score for Dataset. - silent (bool, optional (default=False)) Whether to print messages during construction. - feature\name (list of strings or 'auto', optional (default="auto")) Feature names.
-If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of strings or int, or 'auto', optional (default="auto")) Categorical features.
+- init\score (list, list of lists (for multi-class task), numpy array, pandas Series, pandas DataFrame (for multi-class task), or None, optional (default=None)) Init score for Dataset. - silent (bool, optional (default=False)) Whether to print messages during construction. - feature\name (list of str, or 'auto', optional (default="auto")) Feature names.
+If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of str or int, or 'auto', optional (default="auto")) Categorical features.
 If list of int, interpreted as indices.
-If list of strings, interpreted as feature names (need to specify feature\name as well).
+If list of str, interpreted as feature names (need to specify feature\name as well).
 If 'auto' and data is pandas DataFrame, pandas unordered categorical columns are used.
 All values in categorical features should be less than int32 max value (2147483647).
 Large values could be memory consuming.
 Consider using consecutive integers starting from zero.
 All negative values in categorical features will be treated as missing values.
 The output cannot be monotonically constrained with respect to a categorical feature. - params (dict or None, optional (default=None)) Other parameters for Dataset. - free\raw\data (bool, optional (default=True)) If True, raw data is freed after constructing inner Dataset.

-init(data[, label, reference, weight,]) Initialize Dataset. add_features_from(other) Add features from other Dataset to the current Dataset. construct() Lazy init. create_valid(data[, label, weight, group,]) Create validation data align with current Dataset. get_data() Get the raw data of the Dataset. get_feature_name() Get the names of columns (features) in the Dataset. get_field(field_name) Get property from the Dataset. get_group() Get the group of the Dataset. get_init_score() Get the initial score of the Dataset. get_label() Get the label of the Dataset. get_params() Get the used parameters in the Dataset. get_ref_chain([ref_limit]) Get a chain of Dataset objects. get_weight() Get the weight of the Dataset. num_data() Get the number of rows in the Dataset. num_feature() Get the number of columns (features) in the Dataset. save_binary(filename) Save Dataset to a binary file. set_categorical_feature(categorical_feature)Set categorical features. set_feature_name(feature_name) Set feature name. set_field(field_name, data) Set property into the Dataset. set_group(group) Set group size of Dataset (used for ranking). set_init_score(init_score) Set init score of Booster to start from. set_label(label) Set label of Dataset. set_reference(reference) Set reference Dataset. set_weight(weight) Set weight of each instance. continues on next page subset(used\indices[, params])
+init(data[, label, reference, weight,]) Initialize Dataset. add_features_from(other) Add features from other Dataset to the current Dataset. construct() Lazy init. create_valid(data[, label, weight, group,]) Create validation data align with current Dataset. get_data() Get the raw data of the Dataset. get_feature_name() Get the names of columns (features) in the Dataset. get_field(field_name) Get property from the Dataset. get_group() Get the group of the Dataset. get_init_score() Get the initial score of the Dataset. get_label() Get the label of the Dataset. get_params() Get the used parameters in the Dataset. get_ref_chain([ref_limit]) Get a chain of Dataset objects. get_weight() Get the weight of the Dataset. num_data() Get the number of rows in the Dataset. num_feature() Get the number of columns (features) in the Dataset. save_binary(filename) Save Dataset to a binary file. set_categorical_feature(categorical_feature) Set categorical features. set_feature_name(feature_name) Set feature name. set_field(field_name, data) Set property into the Dataset. set_group(group) Set group size of Dataset (used for ranking). set_init_score(init_score) Set init score of Booster to start from. set_label(label) Set label of Dataset. set_reference(reference) Set reference Dataset. set_weight(weight) Set weight of each instance. subset(used_indices[, params]) Get subset of current Dataset.